MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Changing the data binding of existing dynamic text creates new dynamic text.
 - Even if you delete all usage of a piece of dynamic text from the current message, it is still shown and considered in use.

+## Triggers

+- You can’t instrument C# apps in Customer Insights - Journeys.
+If you choose to use an alternate language like Python, you’ll have to manage an infra to run Python.
+- Published triggers can’t be migrated when moving data between environments.
+Any published triggers in the old environment need to be re-created in the new environment.
+Draft triggers, however, can be migrated as described in [Move custom triggers between environments](move-triggers-between-environments.md).
+-
 [!INCLUDE [footer-include](./includes/footer-banner.md)]